Surgeon

 Skills

-- good hand-eye coordination to perform operations
+- excellent hand-eye coordination and manual dexterity to perform operations

 Work experience

 As getting into surgery training is competitive, you'll need to improve your chances of success while at medical school.
 You can do this by developing a portfolio to show your interest and passion for surgery and by doing your elective in a surgical area.
+You could also take part in audits or research and present your work at student or professional conferences.

 A good first step is to become a member of your university's surgical society and attend their events and skills sessions.
 Try and speak to as many surgeons as you can to get a feel for their specialty.
 See the Royal College of Surgeons' advice on improving your chances of entering surgical training.